Q: What are some top hiring tips for early-stage startups?

 - Hire external recruiters — and be very good to them.
 External recruiters are juggling multiple clients and multiple sources.
 And contingent recruiters only get paid if they place a client.
 So be cool to them.
 Be responsive.
 After each of those 30 interviews — email over a note on your feedback.
 Be timely.
 If you don’t respond to an email from a recruiter with a great candidate — she’ll start to give up on you.
 And don’t worry about the cost.
 Getting a great candidate is more than worth 15, 20, 25 % of the first year total compensation.

 - Hire an internal recruiter, too, as early as you can.
 At least as early as you are hiring more than 1 new employee a month.
 It’s way too many meetings, way too many candidates, to have individual VPs and employees manage.
-And do NOT expect your internal recruiter so save you external recruiters.
+And do NOT expect your internal recruiter to save you on external recruiters.
 She may.
 But she may also bring in even more, better external recruiters.
 And she can manage AngelList, LinkedIn, and other platforms that are critical but produce a ton of noise.

 - Find screening filters you can apply before the first face-to-face.
 Programming tests if you want / believe in them for devs.
 A critique of your product for a product hire.
 Whatever.
 Something that ahead of time shows they have a brain, are engaged, and might want the job.
 A fun “test” that takes 5 minutes and doesn’t seem like a test.